practicaldsc/study/problems/disc04/dsc10-fa21-mid-q7.md

 # BEGIN PROB

-The seat-back TV on one of King Triton's more recent flights was very dirty and was full of fingerprints.
+The seat-back TV on one of Biff the Wolverine's more recent flights was very dirty and was full of fingerprints.
 The fingerprints made an interesting pattern.
 We've stored the x and y positions of each fingerprint in the DataFrame `fingerprints`, and created the following scatterplot using

 ```py
 fingerprints.plot(kind='scatter', x='x', y='y')